PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### If you have an account on Della, Perseus, Stellar, Tiger, Tigressdata and maybe Traverse ...

 The large clusters and Tigressdata all mount the `/tigress` filesystem.
 If you have an account on one or more of these clusters it is recommended that you store your aliases and shell functions in a file on `/tigress` and `source` this from each `~/.bashrc` file for each account.
+This approach ensures that your shortcuts remain in sync across all of your accounts.
 Here is the three-step procedure for this:

 ![shortcuts](https://tigress-web.princeton.edu/~jdh4/myshortcuts_diagram.png)
 <br/><br/>